bundlecraft-io/bundlecraft/README.md

 Notes:

-- Trust for an environment is the union of all bundles included by its targets
+- Trust for an environment is the union of all sources included by its bundles
-- Legacy `bundle_bundles: [...]` is also supported and treated as trusted bundles
+- Legacy bundle composition is also supported

 ---